 What are Convolutional Neural Networks

-Convolutional neural networks (CNN) – Might look or appears like magic to many but in reality, it’s just a simple science and mathematics only.
-CNN’s are a class of Neural Networks that have proven very effective in areas of image recognition thus in most cases it’s applied to image processing.
+Convolutional neural networks (CNN) – Might look or appears like magic to many but in reality, it’s just simple science and mathematics only.
+CNN’s are a class of neural networks that have proven very effective in areas of image recognition thus in most cases it’s applied to image processing.

 As per Wiki – In machine learning, a convolutional neural network (CNN, or ConvNet) is a class of deep, feed-forward artificial neural networks, most commonly applied to analysing visual imagery.

 They exist already for several decades but were shown to be very powerful when large labeled datasets are used.
 This requires fast computers (e.g. GPUs)!

 Artificial Intelligence solutions behind CNN’s amazingly transform how businesses and developers create user experiences and solve real-world problems.
 CNN’s are also known as the application of neuroscience to machine learning.
 They employe mathematical operations known as “Convolution”; which is a specialised kind of linear operation.

 Convolutional Neural Networks applications include high calibres AI systems such as AI-based robots, virtual assistants, and self-driving cars.
 For image processing, the filters scan through the image to pass the feature map which gets generated for each filter.
 Adding more and more filtering layers along with creating more feature maps generally allows abstracts for creating deeper CNN Other common applications are used for